History

 2000

-Imagination Theater begins offering Custom Designed Workshops, allowing the company to reach out to a more diverse audience with a greater range of social-issues related programming.
+Imagination Theater begins offering custom-designed workshops, allowing the company to reach out to a more diverse audience with a greater range of programming related to social issues.

 Leaver_PlayinAround